SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/MacroParameter/getIsOptional.md

 so.topic: reference
 ---

+# MacroParameter.getIsOptional()

 This function returns true if the value is optional, and false if it is compulsory.